 Mr. Chue Wai Tat was appointed as an Independent Director of the Company on 6 July 2011 and subsequently appointed as the Lead Independent Director of the Company on 24 October 2012.
-He is currently the Chairman of the Audit Committee and a member of the Nominating and Remuneration Committees.
+He is currently a member of the Audit, Nominating and Remuneration Committees.
 He started his career with the Inland Revenue Department (now known as Inland Revenue Authority of Singapore) for 10 years before joining the private sector.
-He has accumulated more than 20 years of experience, mainly in senior finance position in MNC and GLC such as Group/ Regional/Controller of MNC (Universal Furniture, Seagate Technology, Asia Pacific Resources International Ltd) and VP Group Finance of Media Corporation of Singapore Pte Ltd, before retiring on 31 December 2009.
+He has accumulated more than 20 years of experience, mainly in senior finance position in MNC and GLC such as Group/Regional/Controller of MNC (Universal Furniture, Seagate Technology, Asia Pacific Resources International Ltd) and VP Group Finance of Media Corporation of Singapore Pte Ltd, before retiring on 31 December 2009.
 Since March 2011, he has taken up retirement positions and is currently a Finance Manager with Venus Beauty Pte Ltd.

-Mr. Chue holds a Bachelor of Social Science (Economics & Political Science) (Hons) from the University of Singapore and is a Fellow member of the Association of Chartered Certified Accountants (ACCA) and a member of the Institute of Singapore Chartered Accountants (ISCA).
+Mr. Chue holds a Bachelor of Social Science (Economics & Political Science) (Hons) from the University of Singapore and is a Fellow member of the ACCA and a member of the ISCA.